Author, Andrew Gibson

 I have no gripe with any of the banks.

-My point is just that I think you can do better elsewhere.
+But my experience is you can do better elsewhere.

 The reason you’re likely to get a better exchange rate from a money transfer specialist is that they have far lower overheads than a bank.

 The running costs of a bank is on the billions.
-Ultimately, someone’s got to pay for that.
+Ultimately, the customers have got to pay for that.

-Before you send money from the Netherlands to the UK, do a quick cost comparison against your bank.
+Before you send your money, always do a quick cost comparison against your bank.

 Is there a maximum amount you can transfer?